nbs-system/naxsi/README.md

 is a [Free software]( https://www.gnu.org/licenses/gpl.html ) (as in freedom) and free (as in free beer) to use.

+## On what does it run?
+Naxsi is compatible with any nginx version, altought is currently doesn't play well with the new HTTPv2 protocol added in recent nginx version.
+See [issue #227]( https://github.com/nbs-system/naxsi/issues/227 ) for more details.

+It depends on `libpcre` for its regexp support, and was repported to work great on NetBSD, FreeBSD, OpenBSD, Debian, Ubuntu and CentOS.

 ### Getting started

 - The [documentation](https://github.com/nbs-system/naxsi/wiki)